This article was updated on February 13, 2019 to contextualize and clarify its discussion of harm reduction policies.

 But it is difficult to imagine eliminating black markets in the United States—our War on Drugs has not been particularly successful at reducing illegal drug use, and policymakers are justly wary of adding another target to its list.
 Attempts to reduce supply can also have unintended costs.
 For instance, Schnell (2017) shows that physicians are more careful in their prescribing because of the potential for diversion, such that eliminating black markets would make over-prescribing even worse.
 And two recent papers (Evans, Lieber, and Power, 2018; Alpert, Powell, and Pacula, 2018) find that the reformulation of OxyContin (a leading prescription opioid) to make it tamper resistant—and thus more difficult to abuse—simply led those dependent on these pills to switch to heroin.
 The effect was zero net change in opioid-related mortality and increases in blood-borne diseases like Hepatitis B and C (Beheshti, 2018).

 Another popular harm-reduction effort is distributing naloxone, a drug that can save someone’s life if administered during an opioid overdose.
 Recent work by Doleac and Mukherjee (2018) finds that broadening naloxone access had mixed results.
 While some states saw beneficial effects of these policy changes, broad naloxone access increased opioid-related mortality by 14 percent in the Midwest, the region hardest-hit by the opioid epidemic.
 (Previous work by Rees et al. (2017) did not find this effect, but their results seem to be driven by an assumption that trends from pre-epidemic years are informative about today’s experience; using their specification with more recent data points to an increase in mortality due to broad naloxone access.)
 The results of the Doleac and Mukherjee study suggest that broadening access to naloxone can unintentionally increase opioid abuse by reducing the cost of overdose.
-That is, while naloxone saves lives in the moment—which is clearly a priority for policymakers and public health officials—it may increase rates of drug abuse and possibly even mortality.
+That is, while naloxone saves lives in the moment—which is clearly a priority for policymakers and public health officials—broad access may increase rates of drug abuse and possibly even mortality.

 Increasing access to substance abuse treatment

 There is widespread consensus in the medical literature that medication-assisted treatments such as methadone and buprenorphine are safe and effective ways to reduce mortality among those dependent on opioids (Sordo et al., 2017).
 But there is not yet evidence that large-scale availability of medication-assisted treatment would mitigate the opioid mortality crisis.
 This is partly because federal regulations limit the widespread provision of this treatment.
 Providers are required to receive waivers from the Drug Enforcement Administration to offer medication-assisted treatment, and these waivers come with caps on the number of patients that an individual provider can treat.
 Relaxing state and federal regulatory barriers to providing medication-assisted treatment may be useful in helping more people safely manage their opioid dependence.
 In the interim, increasing awareness among physicians and making treatments more affordable may induce physicians to apply for waivers: for example, Stein et al. (2014) finds that statewide guidelines for prescribing office-based buprenorphine and Medicaid funding for the treatment lead to a greater supply of waived physicians.
+Recent work further documents that the Medicaid expansions led to market entry of medication-assisted treatment providers (Meinhofer and Witman, 2018) and increased such prescribing (Saloner et al., 2018).

 Alternatives for pain management